jeangit/klystrack-executable-music/README.md

 This is a boilerplate for creating self-playing klystrack songs.
 The result is a binary that will use any of the following:
 1. The Windows native API to play music with libksnd.
-2. With Linux, it will be sdl2-mixer or wav writer (wav written to disk).
+2. With Linux, it's played with sdl2-mixer **or** wav is written to disk.

 **NOTE for linux users**
 This is a fork of the [official repo](https://github.com/kometbomb/klystrack-executable-music)